 Enter the 6-digit verification code from your authenticator app to confirm the setup.

 Save your backup codes.
 Use Copy codes or Download .txt to store them somewhere safe, a password manager is ideal.
-You'll need these codes to sign in if you ever lose access to your authenticator app.
+You'll need these codes (also called emergency passwords) to sign in if you ever lose access to your authenticator app.

 Click I've saved my codes to finish.